Skip to main content

 Maintenance essentials I recommend:

-One recent project involved a three-location healthcare provider whose website suffered from slow performance, confusing navigation, and low search visibility.
-Staff were reluctant to change anything in the backend for fear of breaking the site.
+One recent project involved a multi-location service provider whose website suffered from slow performance, confusing navigation, and low search visibility.

 What we changed: